richardforth/awk/README.md

 # awk
-A collection of awk scripts for data manipulation
+A collection of awk scripts for data manipulation, with working examples in each accompanying readme.